Topics

 How much does cataract surgery for dogs cost?

-👉 If you think your pup is going to be predisposed to cataracts, it’s best to get them signed up for insurance early on so you’ll be covered in the long term.
+👉 If your pup is predisposed to cataracts, it’s best to get them signed up for insurance early on so you’ll be covered in the long term.

 Other costs that may add to your dog’s cataract surgery bill

-In addition to the actual operation, you may be charged for other costs related to the surgery that aren’t surgical in nature.
+In addition to the actual operation, you may be charged for other costs related to the surgery.
 For example:

 • Initial exam with an ophthalmologist.
 Once your primary veterinarian determines that your dog might be a good candidate for cataract surgery, your dog will need to visit an ophthalmologist to determine the scope.
 The exam usually costs between $200 and $300.

-• Electroretinography (ERG).
+• Electroretinogram (ERG).
 This procedure might be done before cataract surgery to ensure that the retina is working properly.
 Dr. Cahn notes that “Removing a cataract from an eye with a non-functional retina won’t restore vision.”
 An ERG can help determine whether cataract surgery would be the best option for your pet.
-Some clinics may include the ERG in the cost of the surgery, but if they don’t, look to pay an additional $500 to $900.
+Some clinics may include the ERG in the cost of the surgery, but if they don’t, you may have to pay an additional $500 to $900.

 • Medications.
 Your vet may prescribe a combination of post-op pain medications, antibiotics, and eye drops that aren’t included in the initial bill.